 The strengths of the USMS herbarium are in aquatic and wetland plants and plants of the southeastern United States of America.
 Other strengths include rare and uncommon species in Mississippi.
 Significant collections include those by Charles Bryson (Carex and other Cyperaceae), Steven W. Leonard (Camp Shelby collections and uncommon plants throughout the region), and John MacDonald (Asteraceae and general collections).
 Exchange (and gifts) are appreciated of any taxa from anywhere in the world.
 We have previously collaborated with several southeastern institutions (DSPSIP) to database our collections and are now collaborating with other Mississippi institutions (Project Magnolia grandiFLORA) to complete the imaging, databasing, and georeferencing of the collections, thanks to funding from the National Science Foundation.
 Photos of our specimens can be found at Morphbank.

 On 29 August 2005, our sister herbarium (HGCRL) at the Gulf Coast Research Laboratory (a unit of the University of Southern Mississippi) was extensively damaged by the storm surge of Hurricane Katrina.
 Many of the cabinets were overturned, and most specimens became moist and muddy and eventually moldy.
 We and our colleagues at the University of Mississippi, the University of South Alabama, Louisiana State University, and the National Park Service managed to rescue all of the approximately 10,000 specimens and place them in freezers to halt the spread of mold.
-(Read more about this eventful day here.)
 We dried and restored these specimens (as much as is possible) and could not have done this without the generous help of the Mississippi Humanities Council, the American Society of Plant Taxonomists, and theNational Science Foundation.
-More information on contacts and inventories is available here.